kyma-project/istio/docs/user/tutorials/01-00-x-forwarded-for-header.md

-# Configure IP-Based Access to a Workload
+# Use the XFF Header to Configure IP-Based Access to a Workload

 Expose your workload and configure IP-based access to it using the X-Forwarded-For (XFF) header.
 This helps to enhance security by ensuring that only trusted IPs can interact with your application.